Gran Luchito

 Home | Blog | Mexico

-Estimated reading time: 20 minutes
+Estimated reading time: 22 minutes

-In the heart of Mexico, amid the vibrant colours of marigolds, the warm glow of candlelight, and the enticing aroma of traditional foods, lies a celebration that transcends the boundaries between life and death.
 The “Day of the Dead,” or “Día de los Muertos,” is an enchanting and deeply symbolic holiday that invites us to partake in a centuries-old dance with mortality.
 It’s a time when the living and the departed come together in a harmonious and joyful commemoration, making it not just a celebration of death, but a vibrant celebration of life itself.

-Mexicans are famous for their love of celebrations – it’s practically in their DNA!
+Mexicans are famous for their love of celebrations – practically in their DNA!
 They seize every opportunity to throw a party, and their knack for turning a public holiday into a long weekend is nothing short of brilliant.

 Key Facts